- Portable Kotlin DSL format

 It is now possible to enable a NuGet feed at the project level, which means each project can have its own NuGet feed.
 By default, TeamCity no longer adds all .nupkg artifacts to the project feed; instead, you can add the NuGet packages indexer build feature to build configurations whose artifacts should be indexed.
 If you prefer to have a single feed for the whole server, you can enable it at the Root project level and add the packages indexer build feature to build configurations which produce relevant packages.
 Alternatively, you can enable automatic packages indexing on the project NuGet Feed page.
 In this case, as it was before, all of the .nupkg artifacts produced by this project will be indexed automatically.

-- Docker command runner with support for build, push and some other docker commands have replaced the Docker Build runner
+- The Docker command runner with support for build, push, and some other docker commands has replaced the Docker Build runner

 - The Docker wrapper now supports .NET CLI and PowerShell runners, which means you can easily run these steps in a Docker container